hamzeen/smsP5/README.md

 ## smsP5 ##
 A processing library to send/recieve short messages (SMS).
 This library wraps around SMSLib to provide a simple API for Processing users.
+It was tested to work on both 1.5.1 as well as the latest 2.0 versions of Processing.
 Below is a screen from one of the examples which comes as part of the library.

 ![alt text](https://github.com/hamzeen/smsP5/raw/master/receive_screen.jpg "A screen from an example")

 ## Installation ##
+### For Processing versions earlier than 2.0
-The instalaltion of this library follows the same process of extracting the archive you obtain here to your libraries folder, found inside your sketchbook folder/directory.
-It should be similar to the installation of any other P5 library.
-Since, these are essentially wrapper classes around SMSLib, you need to install JavaCOMM unless, it is already installed.
+The instalaltion of this library follows the same process of extracting the archive you obtain here to your libraries folder, found inside your sketchbook folder.

+### For Processing 2.0
+You can navigate to Tools-> Add Tool... and select smsP5.

-### Java COMM Installation ( files inside *extras* )
+### Java COMM Installation

+After the instalaltion of the library you also need to install JavaCOMM as this library is essentially a set of wrappers around SMSLib.
+Installation instructions for it can be found below, all the required files for it can be found inside *extras* folder of the library.

 *   File comm.jar should be copied to JDK_DIR/jre/lib/ext/ (typically, JDK_DIR=C:\Program Files\Java)
 *   File javax.comm.properties should be copied to JDKDIR/jre/lib/
 *   Library files (i.e. win32com.dll for Win32 or the .so Linux library files) should be copied to JDKDIR/jre/bin/